An HR Glossary for HR Terms

 Action Items vs. Tasks

-A task is expansive and encompasses a variety of small action items that must be done first if the full task is to be completed.
+A task is expansive and encompasses a variety of small action items that must be done in order to complete the full task.

 Here’s an example of action item vs. task: